chapmanderek/Notable-to-Notes/Readme.md

-# Notable to 'Standard' MD Notes Structure (for Typora in my case)
+# Migrate Notable Metadata to 'Standard' MD Notes Structure
 ## Purpose
 Attempt to migrate the Notable metadata and attachment style into a more standard nested folder structure and image linking.